abhiTronix/deffcode/docs/recipes/advanced/decode-live-feed-devices.md

 ======================================================================
 -->

-# :material-webcam: Decoding Live Feed Devices
+# :material-camera-iris: Decoding Live Feed Devices

-> DeFFcode's FFdecoder API provide effortless support for Live Feed Devices using two parameters: [`source`](../../reference/sourcer/params/#source) parameter which accepts device name or its path, and [`source_demuxer`](../../reference/sourcer/params/#source_demuxer) parameter to specify demuxer for the given input device.
+> DeFFcode's FFdecoder API provide effortless support for any Live Feed Devices using two parameters: [`source`](../../reference/sourcer/params/#source) parameter which accepts device name or its path, and [`source_demuxer`](../../reference/sourcer/params/#source_demuxer) parameter to specify demuxer for the given input device.

 We'll discuss the Live Feed Devices support using both these parameters briefly in the following recipes: